Albert Bandura: Post-doctoral work

 Upon graduation, he completed his postdoctoral internship at the Wichita Guidance Center.
 The following year, 1953, he accepted a teaching position at Stanford University, which he held until becoming professor emeritus in 2010.
-In 1974, he was elected president of the American Psychological Association (APA), which is the world's largest association of psychologists.
+In 1974, he was elected president of the American Psychological Association (APA), the world's largest association of psychologists.
 Bandura would later state the only reason he agreed to be in the running for the APA election was because he wanted his 15 minutes of fame without any intentions of being elected.
 He also worked as a sports coach.

 Research

 Bandura was initially influenced by Robert Sears' work on familial antecedents of social behavior and identificatory learning and gave up his research of the psychoanalytic theory.
 He directed his initial research to the role of social modeling in human motivation, thought, and action.
 In collaboration with Richard Walters, his first doctoral student, he engaged in studies of social learning and aggression.
 Their joint efforts illustrated the critical role of modeling in human behavior and led to a program of research into the determinants and mechanisms of observational learning.